 Stirred for a bird, - the achieve of, the mastery of the thing!

 Hopkins’s description of ‘a wimpling wing’ echoes, through half-rhyme, the imping of wing to wing described by Herbert.
-The direct meaning of ‘wimple’ as a nun’s habit seems to have little immediate bearing on the poem.
-The semantic interpretation of the line lies in a play of sound.
+The direct meaning of ‘wimple’ as a nun’s habit perhaps has some visual bearing on the poem.
+But the semantic interpretation of the line perhaps lies in a play of sound.
 Though such a reading may seem fanciful, ‘imp’ is in fact entirely appropriate to the subject of Hopkins’s sonnet.
-‘Imp,’ as a noun means ‘graft;’ as a transitive verb, 1: to graft or repair (a wing, tail, or feather) with a feather to improve a falcon’s flying capacity 2: to equip with wings.
-By its place in The Temple, whose founding metaphor is God’s spiritual temple in the soul, Herbert’s ‘Easter Wings’ is implicitly linked with the religious and poetic trope of the heart.
+‘Imp’, as a noun means ‘graft;’ as a transitive verb, 1: to graft or repair (a wing, tail, or feather) with a feather to improve a falcon’s flying capacity 2: to equip with wings.
+The founding metaphor of The Temple is God’s spiritual abode in the soul, and Herbert’s ‘Easter Wings’ is implicitly linked with the religious and poetic trope of the heart.
 In the Schola Cordis, this link is made explicit in Harvey’s emblematic application of the poem.
-What I am suggesting is that for Hopkins the emblematic image of the bird-heart becomes inextricably linked with a particular religious theme: the ‘imping’ of human and divine, figured by and in the heart.
+I am suggesting that for Hopkins the emblematic image of the bird-heart becomes inextricably linked with a particular religious theme: the ‘imping’ of human and divine, figured by and in the heart.
 This is the ‘ecstasy’ Hopkins describes in the first stanza of ‘The Windhover’: the ecstasy of divine union.
 A later poem perhaps provides proof of the persistence of this Hebertian imagery in Hopkins’s imagination.
 In ‘Brothers’, a little-known poem, Hopkins describes the relationship between two siblings; the poem opens with the exclamation ‘How lovely the elder brother’s / Life all laced in the other’s, / Love-laced!’
-Hopkins goes on to describe this elder who,
+Hopkins goes on to describe this elder who

-...Smiled, blushed, and bit his lip;
+…Smiled, blushed, and bit his lip;